 Prevention Is the Key

-Gum discoloration, pain, bleeding and inflammation are telltale signs of gum disease.
-This should be treated right away to prevent ED and a slew of systemic conditions.
+Gum discoloration, pain, bleeding, and inflammation are telltale signs of gum disease.
+This should be treated right away to prevent a range of systemic conditions, including ED.